 After 10 mins, your Khasi red rice pulao is ready!
 Sprinkle the leftover cashews and almonds on the top for garnishing and serve while hot.

 Pulao recipe with a Meghalaya twist

 The authenticity of a pulao recipe is retained in this recipe and we prepared it pretty much the same as your regular pulao but with Khasi red rice twist.
+Maybe we can say it's Meghalaya recipe.
 Unlike your regular pulao which uses Basmati rice, this pulao with Khasi red rice will give you a vibrant lunch or dinner experience.
 Remember, it is a complete vegan meal.
 Do you know of any other recipe using Khasi red rice?